 Mitigating data gaps for single domain tracking

-Mitigating data gaps for multiple domains, or multiple sub-domains
+Mitigating data gaps for multiple sub-domains

 Looking forward: privacy standards will expand